Nephrology Recertification Exam Review

 *Please Note: Non-MOC hours (CME only) are self-reported.
 Please follow the instructions given by your board to report your CME hours.
 Members of the ABIM must log into their website to submit the number of hours stated on the certificate.

 For full steps, view our Support Page on Redeeming CME Hours.

-AccreditationsSuccessful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 40 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
-Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
+AccreditationsSuccessful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 40 Medical Knowledge points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

 BoardVitals is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 BoardVitals designates this Internet Enduring Material for a maximum of 40 AMA PRA Category 1™ Credit(s).
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 Further Nephrology CME info found here.